OpenVidu/openvidu.io-docs/docs/home/index.md

 OpenVidu has a traditional **Client - Server** architecture built on three modules that are shown in the image above.
 To run **openvidu-server** and **Kurento Media Server** you can execute the following container:

 ```
-docker run -p 8443:8443 --rm -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.security=false openvidu/openvidu-server-kms
+docker run -p 8443:8443 --rm -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.secret=MY_SECRET openvidu/openvidu-server-kms
 ```

 Then, you have to use the library **openvidu-browser** in your JavaScript browser application (frontend).
-This library is packaged in [OpenVidu.js] file that you can download from [HERE](https://github.com/OpenVidu/openvidu/blob/master/openvidu-browser/src/main/resources/static/js/OpenVidu.js).
-Then add the file in your HTML with `<script src="OpenVidu.js"></script>`.
+This library is packaged in a JavaScript file.
+You can use the [last relase version](https://github.com/OpenVidu/openvidu/releases) or the [development version](https://github.com/OpenVidu/openvidu/tree/master/openvidu-browser/src/main/resources/static/js).
+Add the file in your HTML with `<script src="openvidu-browser-VERSION.js"></script>`.

 With the **openvidu-browser** library you can handle all available operations straight away from your client, as creating video calls, joining users to them or publishing/unpublishing video and audio